-- Verification: The Adobe Group Companies evaluate and address risks of human trafficking and slavery through conformance to the Code, Section A.I, which states, among other standards, that forced, bonded (including debt bondage) or indentured labour, involuntary prison labour, slavery or trafficking of persons shall not be used.
-They pursue conformance by using the RBA's Maplecroft Risk Assessment tool, the Supplier Self-Assessment Questionnaire, and Validated Audit Process ("VAP"). - a.
-The Maplecroft Risk Assessment tool is a third-party service that evaluates risks with respect to the Code (including Section A.I) by inherent risk, sector and location. - b.
-The Supplier Self-Assessment Questionnaire ("SAQ") is a selfevaluation that inquires about demographics and existing policies at the facility level against all sections of the Code. - c.
-The VAP audits carried out on RBA member facilities and their suppliers' facilities are completed by independent, third-party auditors specially trained in social and environmental auditing and the VAP audit protocol.
+- Verification: The Adobe Group evaluates and addresses risks of human trafficking and slavery through conformance to the Code, Section A.I, which states, among other standards, that forced, bonded (including debt bondage) or indentured labour, involuntary prison labour, slavery or trafficking of persons shall not be used.
+They pursue conformance by using the RBA's Risk Assessment tool, the Supplier Self-Assessment Questionnaire ("SAQ"), and Validated Audit Process ("VAP"). - a.
+The RBA Risk Assessment tool is a third-party service that evaluates risks with respect to the Code (including Section A.I) by inherent risk, sector and location. - b.
+The corporate and facility-level SAQ is a self-evaluation that inquires about demographics and existing policies, controls and performance against all sections of the Code. - c.
+The VAP carried out on RBA member facilities and their suppliers' facilities is completed by independent, third-party auditors specially trained in social and environmental auditing and the VAP audit protocol.
 This helps to set consistent, industry-wide expectations.

-The Adobe Group conducts these activities annually.
+The Adobe Group conducts the risk assessment and SAQ activities annually.

-- 2. Supplier Audits: The Adobe Group either conducts VAP audits or obtains audit reports through RBA's audit sharing system, for suppliers scoring "high risk" on the SAQ.
+- 2. Supplier Audits: The Adobe Group either conducts VAP audits or obtains audit reports through RBA's audit sharing system for suppliers scoring "high risk" on the SAQ.
 These audit reports are valid for two years.
 The tools referenced above help the Adobe Group to decide which suppliers to audit by helping to identify risk levels for slave labour or human trafficking practices.
 The VAP assesses suppliers against the entire RBA Code, including: Labour, Health & Safety, Environment, Ethics, and Management Systems.
 It includes many different components, such as On-Site Inspections, Document Reviews, and Worker and Management Interviews. - 3.
 Certification: Pursuant to Section E of the RBA Code, Adobe utilises a management system that contains "a process to communicate the Code requirements and to monitor supplier compliance to the Code."
 This does not mean that suppliers submit certifications. - 4.
-Internal Accountability: The Adobe Group takes non-compliance with the

-RBA Code on slavery and trafficking seriously.
+Internal Accountability: The Adobe Group takes non-compliance with the RBA Code on slavery and trafficking seriously.
 The Adobe Group will investigate any alleged instances of non-conformance with the RBA Code, and will initiate corrective action plans in a timely manner, including appropriate disciplinary action, for any identified violations of this policy.

-5. Capacity-Building/Training: The Adobe Group encourages suppliers to utilise RBA's Learning Academy which contains online learning modules that cover the RBA Code of Conduct, as well as modules specifically related to the California Transparency in Supply Chains Act.
+5. Capacity-Building/Training: The Adobe Group encourages suppliers to utilise RBA's Learning Academy which contains online learning modules that cover the RBA Code of Conduct, as well as modules specifically related to modern slavery, human trafficking and forced labour.
 In addition, there are modules on hiring and related topics that are particularly relevant to these issues.
 Modules can be assigned to both internal staff and suppliers and learning can be tracked.